Last chapter! This is so bittersweet. Please check the end of this chapter for a special message; it's about four paragraphs long.

 "WORLD OF GRAY" AVAILABLE AS EBOOK

 The link is in my profile-it's completely free, and for anyone who joins, I'm giving out the .mobi (aka, Kindle) version of my fan fiction "X-men: World of Gray."
-There is also a .pdf version as an alternative, but you have to sign up to receive it!
+There is also a .pdf version as an alternative—so, if you'd like, sign up to receive it!

 THANK YOU ALL!

 In addition, I want to say thank you to everyone who has taken time to read my fan fiction over the last several months, and a special thanks to everyone who left a review (or several reviews).
 Since writing fan fictions isn't exactly profitable, seeing the hit count rise and reading reader feedback is the reward and it's a great one.
-On FFN, this fan fiction has reached just over 90,000 hits and over 275 reviews; in combination with other sites hosting it, the hit count is about 135,000 with over 425 reviews total.
+On FFN, this fan fiction has reached over 115,000 hits and over 285 reviews; in combination with other sites hosting it, the hit count is over 175,000 with about 450 reviews total.

 I have thoroughly enjoyed posting this story, and hope another X-men idea will strike me sometime in the future.
 Currently, I just published my first original novel, "Plague of Night" on Amazon, so that's taking up my creative juices right now (link in my profile if you're interested).